FraL96/Italian_Inside_Milestone3/README.md

 From the navigation, the user can access to all main pages.
 Moreover, the logo is also a link to the homepage.

-In the mobile view, the menu can be accessed by clicking on hamburger icon on the top right corner that acts as a hamburger button.
+In the mobile view, the menu can be accessed by clicking on hamburger icon on the top right corner that acts as a hamburger menu button.
 The menu will then scroll out from the right side.

 * Footer